This story originally aired in November of 2011.

-The brick building he’s referring to is one of several near the 23rd Avenue exit.
-They mark the spot where freeway construction cut directly through the middle of the now defunct California Cotton Mills, back in the 1950s.
-It’s a historic site – so, the 880’s probably not getting any wider.
+The brick building McCranky is referring to is one of several near the 23rd Avenue exit.
+It marks the spot where freeway construction cut directly through the middle of the now defunct California Cotton Mills, back in the 1950s.
+It’s a historic site — so, the 880’s probably not getting any wider.

 Now that I’d learned so much about the 880, I wanted to experience it on its own terms.

 I rode on the 880 during rush hour — in the rain.
 I wanted to get on the road and just see if I could make my peace with it.
 I was thinking about the 880 as this, you know, crotchety old uncle that you’re going to have to sit down with at the Thanksgiving table, whether you like it or not.